sxzz/rolldown-plugin-dts/README.md

 ## ⚠️ Caveats

-- The plugin leverages Oxc's `isolatedDeclarations` to generate `.d.ts` files when `isolatedDeclaration` is enabled, offering significantly faster performance compared to the `typescript` compiler.

 - Namespaces are not supported yet.
   - `export * as ns from './ns'`
   - `import * as ns from './ns'` and then `export { ns }`
   - `type ns = import('./ns')`

 ## Differences from `rollup-plugin-dts`

+### Isolated Declarations

+The plugin leverages Oxc's `isolatedDeclarations` to generate `.d.ts` files when `isolatedDeclaration` is enabled, offering significantly faster performance compared to the `typescript` compiler.

+### Single Build for ESM

 `rolldown-plugin-dts` generates separate chunks for `.d.ts` files, enabling both source code (`.js`) and type definition files (`.d.ts`) to be produced in a single build process.